circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 For example, pin down those images to a specific point version, like `cimg/ruby:2.4.10-node`.
 Specifying the version is possible for any of the CircleCI images.

-It is also possible to specify all the way down to the specific SHA of the image you want to use.
+It is also possible to use the specific SHA of a image.
 For example, you can use `cimg/ruby@sha256:e4aa60a0a47363eca3bbbb066620f0a5967370f6469f6831ad52231c87ca9390` instead of `cimg/ruby:2.4.10-node`.
 Doing so allows you to test specific images for as long as you like before making any changes.

+### Notes on pinning images

 <div class="alert alert-warning" role="alert">
 It is not recommended that you use the SHA for extended periods of time.
-If there's a major bug or security issue what would require a rebuild of the image, your pipeline's dependency on the image could inhibit you from acquiring the update that fixes that bug or patches a security issue.
+If there is a major bug or security issue what would require a rebuild of the image, your pipeline's dependency on the image could inhibit you from acquiring the update that fixes that bug or patches a security issue.
 </div>

+**Note:** If you are using a legacy image and you do not specify a tag, Docker applies the `latest` tag.
+The `latest` tag refers to the most recent stable release of an image.
+However, since this tag may change unexpectedly, it is best practice to add an explicit image tag.

-There are two ways
-to make an image more specific:
+There are two ways to make an image more specific:

-- Use a tag
-to pin an image to a version or variant.
-- Use a Docker image ID
-to pin an image to a fixed version.

 **NOTE:** For Node.js variant Docker images (tags that end in `-node`) the LTS release of Node.js is pre-installed.
-If you would like to include your own specific version of
-Node.js / NPM you can set it up in a series of `run` steps in your `.circleci/config.yml`.
+If you would like to include your own specific version of Node.js / NPM you can set it up in a series of `run` steps in your `.circleci/config.yml`.
 Consider the example below, which installs a specific version of Node.js alongside the Ruby image.

 ```yaml
 version: 2.0